cfengine/documentation/manuals/language-concepts/promises.markdown

 dictates how CFEngine interprets the promise body.
 These promise types are straightforward: The `files` promise type deals with file permissions and file content, and the `packages` promise type allows you to work with packaging systems such as rpm and apt.

 Some promise types are common to all CFEngine components, while others can only be executed by one of them. `cf-serverd` cannot keep `packages` promises, and `cf-agent` cannot keep `access` promises.
 See the
-[Promise Type reference](reference-promise-types.html) for a comprehensive list of promise types.
+[Promise Type reference][Promise Types and Attributes] for a comprehensive list of promise types.

 ### The Promiser